Basmalakh22/technical-questions-about-backend-/About Laravel.md

 - The Laravel lifecycle starts when a server receives a request and directs it to the `public/index.php` file, which acts as the entry point.
 - Laravel then loads the necessary framework components via service providers.
-- The request passes through global and route-specific middleware before reaching the router.
+- The request passes through middleware before reaching the router.
 - The router dispatches the request to the appropriate controller or closure, which generates a response.
 - The response travels back through the middleware for any post-processing, and is then sent to the user.